meierh/Embedded_System_Hands_On_I/Task_2/readme.md

 - Line 44: the full command to download the compiled ELF file to the Cortex-M0.
 Therefore, the `stm32f0raspberry.cfg` file is needed, which we created in Task 1.
 Information on how the program command works can be found in the [OpenOCD Documentation](https://openocd.org/doc-release/pdf/openocd.pdf) at page 126.

+## CMSIS

+The CMSIS library for our M0 processor is located at `STM32CubeF0/Drivers/CMSIS/Device/ST/STM32F0xx/Include/stm32f030xc.h`.

+Note: There is also a device-independant header file in the same folder `stm32f0xx.h` which by itself includes the actual device-specific header file based on a predefined macro.

 ## Important registers